tylercollier-devmtn/rubrics/personal_project.md

 #### NodeMailer

-Nodemailer is a module for Node.js applications to make sending emails very simple There are only three simple steps from setting up to sending a Nodemail.
-Step one is setting up a transport service that Nodemailer can use to send the emails (It can be any email that you have, or you can create a new one just for the project.).
+Nodemailer is a module for Node.js applications to make sending emails very simple.
+There are only three simple steps from setting up to sending a Nodemail.
+Step one is setting up a transport service that Nodemailer can use to send the emails (it can be any email that you have, or you can create a new one just for the project).
 Step two is setting up the message options.
 Message options is a fancy way to say “who sends what to whom”.
-Last step is just using the sendMail() method on your previously created transporter.
+The last step is just using the sendMail() method on your previously created transporter.

 Be advised that there are many challenges with email.
 Worse still is that email behaves in a not fully predictable way, e.g. sometimes mail will go to spam, and sometimes that same email content, sent later, won't.
 This is not to discourage you from trying.
 The reality is that you'll almost certainly send automated email at some point in your career, so learning now still helps, but just to set your expecations.

 Gotchas:
 * Each email server is allowed to operate as it sees fit.
-The biggest issue is that your email will be flagged as spam by one provider and not another.
+The biggest issue is that your email might be flagged as spam by one provider and not another.
 The reasons messages are marked as spam are rarely given (as this knowledge would aid spammers).
-* Each email client (the software that displays the email) about format.
+* Email clients (the software that displays the email) can be picky about format.
 If you only need very simple email messages, you'll be fine.
 Be advised that all styling must be inline (no external stylesheets; you must use the style attribute), and some styles are ignored and thus don't work, such as flexbox.
 The rules change over time.
 * Just to make sure that you are aware: all styling is in line styling.
-A.K.A.
 Styling will be a time sink if you choose to make a complicated email.

 #### Twilio

-Twilio has a very wide range of servies that can be used.
+Twilio has a wide range of servies that can be used.
 They vary from sending SMS messages, phone calls, real-time video, as well as programmable chats all from your Node.js server.
-For the sake of this project, it would be recommended that you limit your Twilio experience to just the SMS serviece.
+For the sake of this project, it would be recommended that you limit your Twilio experience to just the SMS service.
 Twilio’s SMS service is very easy to use after you go through the extensive set up it requires.

 Gotchas:
-* Twilio does not require an traditional “API key”.
+* Twilio does not require a traditional “API key”.
 To set up your Twilio SMS service you must request an account SID and a Twilio Authentication token.
 You must then apply for a phone number that will be handling all of the message sending.
-* There is a free account (Yay!) as well as paid accounts.
+* There is a free account type (yay!) as well as paid accounts.
 With the free account, you are limited to sending messages to a single phone number that you choose during creation and only that number while using the free account.
 A free Twilio account can be great if you just want to be the sole receiver or the information.
 If you want to have your users receive messages, you’ll have to fork over some moneys per message sent.

 #### CSS-in-JS